Job control (computing): History

+However, this scheduling has drawbacks.
+A process that seldom waits (i.e. does not use a peripheral) would hog the processor until it completed or was interrupted.
+Other processes would then be starved of processor resources and might become slow.
+This can be resolved via preemptive multitasking, a.k.a. time slicing, in which each process is swapping out after it has had the processor for a period of time.
+Further, a process can be given a priority that allows it to be given more access to the process relative to lower priority processes.

+Language

 Batch

 Early computer resident monitors and operating systems were relatively primitive and were not capable of sophisticated resource allocation.
 Typically such allocation decisions were made by the computer operator or the user who submitted a job.
 Batch processing was common, and interactive computer systems rare and expensive.
-Job control languages (JCLs) developed as primitive instructions, typically punched on cards at the head of a deck containing input data, requesting resources such as memory allocation, serial numbers or names of magnetic tape spools to be made available during execution, or assignment of filenames or devices to device numbers referenced by the job.
+Job control languages developed as primitive instructions, typically punched on cards at the head of a deck containing input data, requesting resources such as memory allocation, serial numbers or names of magnetic tape spools to be made available during execution, or assignment of filenames or devices to device numbers referenced by the job.
 A typical example of this kind of language, still in use on mainframes, is IBM's Job Control Language (also known as JCL).
 Though the format of early JCLs was intended for punched card use, the format survived the transition to storage in computer files on disk.

-BANG and other non-IBM JCL
+BANG and other non-IBM JCLs

 Non-IBM mainframe batch systems had some form of job control language, whether called that or not; their syntax was completely different from IBM versions, but they usually provided similar capabilities.
 Interactive systems include "command languages"—command files (such as PCDOS ".bat" files) can be run non-interactively, but these usually do not provide as robust an environment for running unattended jobs as JCL.
 On some computer systems the job control language and the interactive command language may be different.
 For example, TSO on z/OS systems uses CLIST or Rexx as command languages along with JCL for batch work.
 On other systems these may be the same.

 The Non-IBM JCL of what at one time was known as the BUNCH (Burroughs, Univac/Unisys, NCR, Control Data, Honeywell), except for Unisys, are part of the BANG that has been quieted.